dusk-network/piecrust/docs/smart-contracts-tutorial.md

     }
 }
 ```
-As you can see, the code is much harder to understand and contains much more boilerplate code, including code
-for parameters passing, their deserialization and return values serialization, special derivations of data
-structures and more.
-You may wonder how was persistence implemented in Version 1.0, as there are no
-special calls related to persistence in this version either.
-In Version 1.0, contract state is passed in its
-entirety into each state changing method as an extra first parameter, similarly to how object-oriented languages
-pass instance reference to method calls.
-Upon state alteration, a state changing method returns the new state as a
-return value.
+As you can see, the sample is much harder to follow and contains much more boilerplate code, including code for arguments passing, deserialization, serialization of return values, special derivations for data structures and more.
+You may wonder how was persistence implemented in Version 1.0, as there are no special calls related to persistence in this version either.
+In Version 1.0, contract state is passed in its entirety into each state changing method as an extra first parameter, in a similar manner to how object-oriented languages pass instance references to method calls.
+After state alteration, a state changing method returns the new state as a return value.
 State persistence is thus taken care of by the host.

-##Eventing
+You can appreciate that that was a more heavy-weight and less performant solution.

+## Eventing

-In addition to querying or changing the contract state, a contract can also send events.
-Events are objects which hold
-a topic string as well as an attched piece of data.
-Events are stored by the host and can be queried by the
-caller of a method which generated events.
-If a contract has a need to inform a user about some operations
-or facts encountered during the execution, and this information may or may not be consumed by the user - events
-are an ideal tool for that.
-Events have the advantage that they are not passed as return values of contracts.
+In addition to querying and changing the contract state, Rusk VM smart contract can also send events.
+Events are (by intention light-weight) objects which hold a topic string as well as an attched piece of data.
+Events are stored by the host and can be queried by the caller of a method which generated events.
+If contract has a need to inform a user about some operations or facts encountered during execution, and this information may or may not be consumed by the user - events are an ideal tool for that.
+Events have the advantage that they are not passed as return values of contracts, and because of that many events can be sent during a single query or transaction execution.
 Let's have a look at a small contract which generates events:

 ```rust
 #![no_std]